Light Pole Vibration Application Guidelines

 First Mode Vibration (Harmonic)

-First mode vibration, also known as harmonic vibration, is characterized by the side to side motion of a pole and typically referred to as “sway”.
+First-mode vibration, also known as harmonic vibration, is characterized by the side-to-side motion of a pole and is typically referred to as “sway”.
 High velocity gusts of wind cause the greatest displacement at the top of the pole moving at a frequency of about 1 cycle per second.
 First Mode vibration is generally not harmful to the pole or luminaire.

 Second Mode Vibration (Resonance)

 Second mode vibration, also known as resonance vibration, is characterized by the symmetric oscillation that occurs when the wind synchronizes with the pole’s natural frequency.
-Second mode vibration occurs near the midpoint of the pole and can cause the material fatigue related to pole failure.
+Second-mode vibration occurs near the midpoint of the pole and can cause material fatigue related to pole failure.
 The typical frequency of movement is about 3 to 6 cycles per second.

 Vortex Shedding